ogoodman/icegrid-starter/README.md

 http://doc.zeroc.com/display/Ice/IceGrid+XML+Reference.
 Most of the available flexibility is ignored for this starter application.

+The `services` key specifies a list of servers to install.

+The `name` of a server determines the names of its object adapters as
-From a server's name, the admin script generates non-replicated adapters of the form `<name>-node<n>.<name>` and replicated adapters of the form `<name>Group`.
+follows: non-replicated adapters will be `<name>-node<n>.<name>` and replicated adapters will be `<name>Group`.

-It will also generate both for one server if you specify `replicated: both`.
+To generate both for one server, specify `replicated: both`.

 In server setup code, the adapter name is just the name itself for non-replicated adapters, while for replicated adapters it is